Galen’s theory of the four humors and its influence to classical astrology

 Claudius[1] or Aelius Galenus was born in 129 B.C.E at Pergamon, the capital of the ancient region of Mysia, which corresponds nowadays to the Turkish Izmir province in Anatolia.

 Claudius’ father Nikon, a well established architect, initiated his son at the age of fourteen to the study of philosophy, covering the five main schools of his time: Peripatetics (Aristoteles), Plato, Epicurus and Stoicism.
-Galen also received classes in geometry and arithmetic.[3]
-Nikon wanted to prepare his son for a career in the government services, but at the age of 16, Galen became interested in medicine, which had been suggested to his father in a dream.
-He believed very much in the dream messages and even wrote on this argument later in his life.[4]
+Galen also received classes in geometry and arithmetics.
+Nikon wanted a career in the government services for his son , but at the age of 16, Galen became interested in medicine and got initiated to the medical arts in the Asclepius temple.
+Those temples functioned as spa or sanatoria to which the sick would come to seek the ministrations of the priesthood.

 Beside his medical career, philosophy was fundamental for Galen: he was a master of medical philosophy, and considered the study of this art to be essential to a physician’s training.
 Philosophy enables the physician to discern between truth and illusion, or between reality and mere surface appearances, which is so important in diagnosis.[12]